- Travel and Places»

 Things to do and see in Wasdale

 Wasdale is a valley in the west of the Lake District.
-It's home to England deepest lake, called Wastwater, which is 258 feet deep at its deepest point, as well as to England's highest mountain, Scafell Pike at 3,209 feet.
+It's home to England's deepest lake, Wastwater, which is 258 feet deep at its deepest point, as well as to England's highest mountain, Scafell Pike at 3,209 feet.

 Wasdale and surrounding area is famous for rock climbing and hill-walking or 'fell-walking' (fell being the local term originating from old Norse).
 The small community of Wasdale Head at the northern end of the lake can supply provisions and accommodation.
 Views from the summit of Scafell Pike extend west across the Irish Sea to the Mountains of Mourne in Northern Ireland; south to Snowdonia in Wales, and north to the Scottish Southern Uplands.